markus-barta/fritz-reboot/README.md

-# FritzBox and Repeater Reboot Script
+# FritzBox and Repeater Soft Reboot Script

 This script reboots a FritzBox router and up to three FritzBox repeaters using the TR-064 protocol.
 It then monitors the devices for 1 minute to ensure they come back online.